john-abou/john-abou/README.md

 ### Hi there, I'm John A 👋
 - 😎 I'm a junior full stack web developer that specializes in the MERN stack
 - 🔭 I’m currently working on my ecommerce website
-- 🌱 I’m currentlyh learning typescript and next.js
+- 🌱 I’m currently learning typescript and next.js

 - 📫 How to reach me: